TomDra/deej-extra/README.md

  - Reconnecting when disconnected

-Please write an [issue](https://github.com/TomDra/deej-extra/issues) if there are any features you desire or any errors/bugs found.
+Please write an [issue](https://github.com/TomDra/deej-extra/issues) if there are any features you desire or find any errors/bugs in this fork.

 deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
 It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.